Francesca Trianni is an investigative journalist and filmmaker.

 Her work has been shown and exhibited at art galleries, at film festivals and at institutions around the world, including the DOC NYC Film Festival, the Fotografiska Museum in New York and the Taormina Film Festival in Italy.

-As a Senior Editorial Producer at VICE, Francesca developed high-impact investigative documentaries for VICE TV.
+Most recently, Francesca received a Chicken & Egg development grant for her reporting on the rise of cybermercenaries.
+She also served as a senior editorial producer at Vice News, where she produced long-form documentaries.
 Francesca spent nearly a year investigating an automotive supplier that knowingly released PFAS, also known as forever chemicals, into the environment.
-This reporting culminated in a one-hour VICE Special Report, “Toxic Farmland.”
+This reporting culminated in a one-hour VICE Special Report, “Toxic Farmland,” which was nominated for a news Emmy.

 Previously, Francesca spent nearly a decade at TIME, where she directed and filmed Paradise Without People, an award-winning feature-length documentary that follows two pregnant Syrian refugees as they navigate motherhood in a Greek refugee camp.
 The film, a feature debut from TIME Studios, screened internationally at festivals, including Big Sky and the Stockholm Film Festival, and won Best Documentary at the Taormina and AmDocs festivals.